Sunday, December 22, 2024

 Aside from the cut of beef, the type of liquid you use in your stew can also affect the flavor.
 Beef broth is a classic choice, but you can also use red wine, beer, or even tomato juice for a unique twist.
 Adding vegetables like carrots, onions, and potatoes can also enhance the flavor and texture of your stew.

-See also Beef Stew Smells Bad
+See also Beef Stew Another Eden

 How to Choose the Right Beef Cut for Your Stew